 (c) When and where did it occur?
 And

 (d) How did it come to the attention of the person reporting it?

-Case Assignment and Investigation
+Case and Advisor Assignment

 - The Judicial Liaison will oversee cases in their pre-hearing phase.